datameet/covid19/readme.md

 ## Folder Structure

 - data - has final parsed data
-- downloads - downloads from various sites either as pdf, html etc. For backup and future parsing
+- downloads - downloads from various sites either as pdf, html etc. For backup and future parsing.
+Don't use unless you know what you are doing.
 - code - some code for parsing, downloading etc
 - docs - Compiled html docs that is served as website.
 Raw files are in website folder.
 - research - any research visuals etc